CloudLabs-Samples/EduLabs/Security-ISV/F5/Task 3: Configuring F5 Advanced Web Application firewall.md

 ### Exercise 2: Creating a virtual server

-A virtual server listens for packets destined for the external IP address.
+In this exercise, A virtual server listens for packets destined for the external IP address.
 You must create a virtual server that points to the pool you created.

 1. On the **Main** tab, click **Local Traffic -> Virtual Servers**